fdilke/bewl/notes/four-way-future/four-way-future.md

 going to s**t have become yet another wearisome multiplex genre.
 But "1984" was (I'd argue) the founding masterwork

-- Written in 1948, it predicts a straight continuation of the trends of the first half of the 20th century.
+- it's a straight extrapolation of the trends of the first half of the 20th century.
 That is...

-- ...the rapid and terrifying spread of political repression on a global scale
+- ...the rapid and terrifying spread of political repression

 - In "1984" democracy, truth and freedom are gone - the world is ruled by a small number of impregnable and despotic super-states, from which there can be no escape